Lead the Change

 make a change

-In Canada, domestic violence shelters have experienced extraordinary strain on their resources as they work to support survivors of violence during the pandemic.
+In Canada, violence against women shelters, sexual assault centres, and other front-line services addressing gender-based violence have experienced extraordinary strain on their resources as they work to support survivors of violence during the pandemic.
 Shelters have seen up to a 300% increase in calls and in some areas of Canada, an increase of up to 22% in domestic violence incidents 1 .
-We would like to offer our support to OCTEVAW as a thank you for the work that they are doing and continue to do in our community.
+We would like to offer our support to OCTEVAW, who work tirelessly to support and advocate for these front-line services, as a thank you for the work that they are doing and continue to do in our community.
 To learn more about OCTEVAW, and the work that they are doing click here.

 COMING SOON – Women’s Lead the Change Polo Shirt$35.99